redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 That command might look like this:

 `$PROJECT_DIR$/path/to/your/start/command`

+Here are some useful standard [built-in macros](https://www.jetbrains.com/help/idea/built-in-macros.html that you can use:

+ * `$WORKSPACE_DIR$`: The path to the workspace where the current project belongs.
+The workspace is the root of the open file hierarchy and can include multiple projects.
+ * `$PROJECT_DIR$`: The root of the project where run.json is located.
+A project is typically a collection of files for developing and building an application such as a Maven or Node.js project.
+ * `$USER_HOME$`: User home directory.

 Here is an example with Scala Language Server's `metals.bat` stored at the root of the project: